 EDUC 350 Preclinical Experience - Middle/Junior and High School.
 Thirty-five hours in an off-campus classroom setting in the appropriate grade levels of middle/junior and high school (6-12) and elementary for designated certification areas (K-12).
 Transportation needed.
-Prerequisite: Preclinical application, cumulative G.P.A. of 2.5, and TEP.
-Consent Required.
-Course Repeatable.
-Maximum number of units allowed 0.
+Prerequisite: Preclinical application, cumulative GPA of 2.5, and TEP.
+Department consent required.
+Course repeatable.
+Maximum number of units allowed: 0.

 EDUC 352 Young Adult and Multicultural Literature in the Middle and Secondary School Curriculum.
 Evaluation, selection and teaching of literature to serve the interests and reading needs of students from the middle-school through high school.
 The course includes literature which reflects the culture and heritage of America's multiethnic/multicultural population.
 The course emphasizes theory and research in reading comprehension, literary criticism, including reader response and curriculum and instruction.
 In addition, the course includes critical analysis, methods of teaching literature and the uses of literature in the curriculum.
-Periodically.
-Prerequisite: Cumulative G.P.A. of 2.5 and TEP.
-3 semester hours.
-Typically offered Periodically.
+Prerequisites (Main Campus: Cumulative GPA of 2.5 and TEP.
+Prerequisites (Springfield Campus): Cumulative GPA of 2.75 and TEP.
+3 semester credit hours.
+Typically offered: periodically.

 EDUC 353 Methods and Principles of Middle School Education.
 Analysis of the philosophy and practices in middle-level education.
 Primary emphasis is placed on the unique needs of middle-level students and programs and instructional methods and practices designed to meet those needs, including content area reading instruction.
 Examination of teacher roles in the middle school and curricular reform movements, including strategies for teaching across the curriculum.
 Students participate in a 35-hour preclinical experience.
 Transportation is needed.
-Fall and Spring.
-Prerequisite: EDUC 205, co-registration in EDUC 354, cumulative G.P.A. of 2.5, and TEP.
-3 semester hours.
-Typically offered Fall and Spring Terms.
+Prerequisite: EDUC 205, co-registration in EDUC 354, cumulative GPA of 2.5, and TEP.
+3 semester credit hours.
+Typically offered: fall and spring terms.

 EDUC 354 Preclinical Experience: Methods and Principles of Middle School Education.
 Thirty-five hours in an off-campus setting.
 Transportation needed.
-Prerequisite: Preclinical application, co-registration in EDUC 353, cumulative G.P.A. of 2.5, and TEP.
-Consent Required.
+Prerequisite: Preclinical application, co-registration in EDUC 353, cumulative GPA of 2.5 and TEP.
+Department consent required.